Ronaldo gone, De Ligt in doubt and Allegri under fire: Are 'shameless' Juventus facing a Barcelona-like fal...

 There are, of course, mitigating factors in Juve's current struggles on the field.
 This is not all Allegri's fault.
 He did not construct this squad.

-Juve have not recruited well since Beppe Marotta's departure, the Ronaldo project failed to pay off and, despite the continued backing of holding company Exor, Juve are financially hamstrung, which is why president Andrea Agnelli tried so hard to form a European Super League.
+Juve have not recruited well since Beppe Marotta's departure, the Ronaldo project failed to pay off and, despite the continued backing of holding company Exor, the Bianconeri are financially hamstrung in comparison to their English rivals, which is why club president Andrea Agnelli tried so hard to form a European Super League.

 There are, then, institutional issues at Juve that extend far beyond Allegri's influence, which is exactly why Capello advised the six-time Scudetto winner against returning to Turin during the summer.